JensIssa/Quizish/README.md

 Quizish is a result of a exam-project between the subjects Mobile Programming and Fullstack Development, on the 4th semester on EASV.

-Some of the features in the App, is:
+Some of the features in the App is:
 * Create a user.
 * Login with a user.
 * Login with Google account.